dzmitry-lahoda/env/readme.md

-Next guideline is used for all installaton code above:
+Next guideline are used for all scripting code
 ---
 - when possible native mature and widely available command line tools should be called
 - no ad-hock scripting intermeidate lagnuages used, like `.cmd` `.bat` `.vbs`